 Cents-per-mile rule.
-The business mileage rate for 2021 is 56 cents per mile.
+The business mileage rate for 2022 is 58.5 cents per mile.
 You may use this rate to reimburse an employee for business use of a personal vehicle, and under certain conditions, you may use the rate under the cents-per-mile rule to value the personal use of a vehicle you provide to an employee.
 See Cents-Per-Mile Rule in section 3.

 Qualified parking exclusion and commuter transportation benefit.
-For 2021, the monthly exclusion for qualified parking is \$270 and the monthly exclusion for commuter highway vehicle transportation and transit passes is \$270.
-These amounts are unchanged from 2020.
+For 2022, the monthly exclusion for qualified parking is \$280 and the monthly exclusion for commuter highway vehicle transportation and transit passes is \$280.
 See Qualified Transportation Benefits in section 2.

 Contribution limit on a health flexible spending arrangement (FSA).
-For plan years beginning in 2021, a cafeteria plan may not allow an employee to request salary reduction contributions for a health FSA in excess of \$2,750.
-This amount is unchanged from 2020.
-For more information, including information about temporary COVID-19 relief for health and dependent care FSAs for 2020 and 2021, see Cafeteria Plans in section 1.
+For plan years beginning in 2022, a cafeteria plan may not allow an employee to request salary reduction contributions for a health FSA in excess of \$2,850.
+For more information, including information about temporary COVID-19 relief for health and dependent care FSAs for 2021 and 2022, see Cafeteria Plans in section 1.